Smiatana/bokita/README.md

 A tiny terminal tool that displays a random bokita image.

-Displays a random Bokita image in your terminal.
 Requires a terminal that supports image rendering.
 Uses [yxtwitter.com](https://yxtwitter.com) to fetch Bokita images.